 Ruttl can be used for collecting feedback on websites, mobile apps, videos, images, PDFs, and more.

 At first, this looks really promising, and the visual design of Ruttl is very pleasing.
-When I tried Ruttl, I encountered many issues and bugs.
+However, when I tried Ruttl, I encountered many issues and bugs.

 At one point, I had to use their Chrome extension to upload my website from my local environment just to get it to work.
 Even then, it barely worked.